adrielklein/test-site/_posts/2016-09-06-up-the-rockies.markdown

 ![Jackson lake](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/15025225_10207819819833663_1976891377703458165_o.jpg)

 Some of the riding around this area exposed me to some great views of the Tetons.
-Formed roughly 6 to 9 million years ago, these mountains are the youngest in the Rockies, and their jagged peaks reflect it.
+Formed roughly 6 to 9 million years ago, these mountains are the youngest in the Rockies and their jagged peaks reflect it.

 ![Tetons](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/15025619_10207819823233748_3457954152002252775_o.jpg)

-The area is also abundant in wildlife including big game animals like the moose which impeded me during my ride on the bike path.
+The area is also abundant in wildlife including big game animals like the moose.

 ![Moose](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/14991113_10207819314301025_4987253773706500233_o.jpg)